chanced/filedrop-svelte/README.md

 ## Usage

-dropfile comes with both a component and an action.
+filedrop-svelte comes with both a component and an action.
 The component is basically a wrapper around the action with some some default styling.

 ### Component